Free and Sovereign State of Baja California

 Birding Baja California

-The flora of Baja California are strongly related to those of Southern coastal California.
+The flora of Baja California is strongly related to those of Southern coastal California.
 Common trees are the Jeffrey Pine, Sugar Pine and Pinon Pine.
 Understory species include Manzanita.
 Fauna include a variety of reptiles including the Western fence lizard, which is at the southern extent of its range.

 Contributors